Check Out Great Jet Ski Ride from Trenton To Kingston…

 Bay of Quinte Sea Doo Tour: Trenton, Ontario Launch Site…

 Our launch point for this Sea Doo ride is Centennial Park, Trenton, at the mouth of the Trent Severn Waterway.
 There’s plenty of free parking and multiple ramps with several docks for launching Sea Doo, jet ski or waverunner personal watercraft.
-Once launched, a turn to starboard put us into the marked channel where we head east in to the Bay of Quinte.
+Once launched, a turn to starboard put us into the marked recreational boating channel where we head east in to the Bay of Quinte.
 Almost immediately, we spot something in the distance about 15 klicks away, which gradually materializes as the first bridge over the waterway, crossing from Belleville to Prince Edward County.

 Bay of Quinte Sea Doo Tour: Hard Right at Forester’s…